South China Sea dispute is the catalyst behind many of the defense procurements in Southeast Asia

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Southeast Asian Nations Seek Improved ASW, AEW Capabilities".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Southeast Asian Nations Seek Improved ASW, AEW Capabilities".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.